teler-sh/teler-waf/README.md

 ### Custom Rules

+> **Note**
+> :bulb: **ProTip**: If you want to explore configurations, delve into crafting custom rules and composing DSL expressions, you can practice and gain hands-on experience by using this [teler WAF playground](https://play.teler.sh/).
+Here, you can also simulate requests customized to fulfill the specific needs of your application.

 To integrate custom rules into the teler-waf middleware, you have two choices: `Customs` and `CustomsFromFile`.
 These options offer flexibility to create your own security checks or override the default checks provided by teler-waf.

 - **`Customs` option**